 Neil Katkov, Director of Risk at Celent, said that there is still a significant difference between the way technology is used by banks to help onboard retail customers compared to corporate and institutional banks.
 Katkov added that banks should look to add technology such as self-service, artificial intelligence (AI) and natural language processing (NLP) to improve their KYC process flow.

 “The goal should be to have a KYC system that can assemble and analyse all the needed documentation and data into a dossier together with the risk score or recommendation, made by prediction analytics and machine learning, and deliver it to compliance analysts for review and confirmation,” Katkov concluded.
 “To make sure that analysts are not overwhelmed, do this on a rolling basis using perpetual KYC that will flag accounts of immediate concern but also, very importantly, identify low-risk accounts so that things can be structured to support a risk-based approach to avoid the overload of capacity there.”

 As the challenging global economic climate puts an even greater emphasis on cost control, more financial institutions are looking for ways to streamline the client lifecycle management process and drive much needed efficiencies.
 Yet our research also reveals an inflection point in the industry, where for every dollar spent on people, two is spent on technology for automation.

 There is clearly an ongoing challenge to address as banks look to automate their KYC process flow.
-Download your copy of Fenergo’s KYC in 2022 report here.
+Download a copy of KYC in 2022 report here.

-*For Fenergo’s global research report investigating the costs of manual KYC, Fenergo studied more than 1,000 C-level executives across corporate and institutional banks.
+*Fenergo’s global research report investigating the costs of manual KYC, studied more than 1,000 C-level executives across corporate and institutional banks.